cognusion/AllHandsOnDeck/README.md

   -sshagent
     	Connect and use SSH-Agent vs. user key
   -sshkey string
-    	If not using the SSH-Agent, where to grab the key (default "~user/.ssh/id_rsa") -sudo
+    	If not using the SSH-Agent, where to grab the key (default "/home/m/.ssh/id_rsa") -sudo
     	Whether to run commands via sudo
   -timeout int
     	Seconds before the entire operation times out (default 60) -user string
-    	User to run as (default "yourusername")
+    	User to run as (default "M")
   -vars string
     	Comma-delimited list of variables to pass in for use in workflows, sometimes -wave int
-    	Specify which "wave" this should be applied to -workflow
+    	Specify which "wave" this should be applied to -workflow string
-    	The --cmd is a workflow
+    	The workflow to run
 ```

 At it's simplest, All will execute the specified command on all your hosts, via your SSH key.